boolpath/jsfly/README.md

         jsfly.fly({
             port: params.servers.pop(),
             // The array of servers must be sent as a parameter so that the code
-            // knows where to go next when landing and running on another server
+            // knows where to fly next after landing and running on another server
             params: {
                 servers: params.servers
             }